 N.B.: The 𝑃-value is from the Pearson chi-square test of independence.
 The symbol (∗) indicates that the chi-square test of independence is not significant at the 5% level. (ref) indicates the reference category of a factor as used in fitting our various models.
 FBS = Fasting blood sugar; REC = Resting electrocardiographic results; SST = Slope of the peak exercise ST segment, Major vessel = Number of major vessels colored by fluoroscopy.

-For the Statlog heart disease data, the mean age of the patients in the sample was 54.53 years with a standard deviation of 9.11 years, while the minimum and maximum ages were 29 and 77 years, respectively, are shown in Table 3.

-Table 3: Summary statistics of the continuous features in the Statlog heart disease dataset